Air Conditioner vs. Air Handler

 Does an Air Conditioner Use an Air Handler?

-Generally, an air conditioner [shares|uses|utilizes} the furnace’s blower motor, so no air handler is necessary.
-However, in weather where home heating is not something that is necessary, an air conditioner may be the lone HVAC equipment present.
-In this instance, the indoor air handler works in conjunction with the outside unit, referred to as the condenser.
+Normally, an air conditioner uses the furnace’s blower motor, so no air handler is needed.
+However, in environments where home heating is not required, an air conditioner may be the sole HVAC equipment present.
+In this case, the indoor air handler operates along with the outdoor unit, called the condenser.

-In this setup, the AC unit’s air handler [blows|forces|pushes} indoor air [across|over|along the outside of} the evaporator coil, which absorbs heat and collects moisture, leaving the air handler to deliver cooled, dehumidified air back into the building via ductwork.
-Refrigerant lines link the air handler to the outdoor condenser, facilitating the heat transfer to the outside.
-This will permit the air conditioning to maintain a constant, comfy indoor temperature and humidity level.
+In this setup, the AC unit’s air handler blows indoor air over the evaporator coil, which absorbs heat and collects moisture, leaving the air handler to distribute cooled, dehumidified air back into the building via ductwork.
+Refrigerant lines link the air handler to the outdoor condenser, enabling the heat transfer to the outside.
+This enables air conditioning to uphold a constant, comfortable indoor temperature and humidity level.

 Does a Heat Pump Use an Air Handler?